-- Traditional – Unpredictable, Cloud Native – Predictable: Traditional applications take forever to be built, especially when compared with their cloud native counterparts.
+Traditional enterprise applications take forever to be built, especially when compared with their cloud native counterparts.
 They are usually released as one big package and the scalability model leaves a lot to be desired for.
-Cloud native, on the other hand, conforms to a framework that is designed in order to maximise resilience.
+Cloud native projects, on the other hand, conforms to a framework that is designed in order to maximise resilience.
 It does so through predictable behaviours.

-The architecture used for traditional applications allows for dependency between the app and the OS.
+The architecture used for traditional applications allows for dependency between the app and the Operating Systems.
 This dependency makes migration and scalability a complex and risky issue.
-The architecture for cloud native applications is designed to allow developers to use platforms as a means to abstract away from dependencies.
+The architecture for cloud native application development is designed to allow developers to use platforms as a means to abstract away from dependencies.
 The primary motive is to let teams focus on what matters – the software.

-- Traditional – Works in Silos, Cloud Native – Open and Collaborative: With traditional applications, operations of the organization will receive finished application code from developers and they will run this in production.
+With traditional application architecture, operations of the organization will receive finished application code from developers and they will run this in production.
 The organization’s priorities are put ahead of customer value.
 And when this happens, it can only slow things down, lead to compromised delivery and put undue stress on the staff.
 DevOps with cloud native applications make all the difference here.
 It is a combination of people, processes and tools.
 The result is a collaboration of developers and operations which translates to smoother transfers of finished app code into production.
 It makes the process seamless and quicker.

 When an organization hand crafts automation processes, it runs the risk of hard-coding human error into its very basic infrastructure.
 Also, employing human operators will mean slowing down the process of diagnosing issues.
 Computer automation nullifies the challenges that come with human error and the downtime they could cause.
 Automation would mean that the same set of rules will be consistently applied regardless of the size of the deployment.
 A fully cloud-native architecture would be all about automation of the systems – not the servers.

-The bottom line to consider here is that while traditional applications have helped changed the way we have been conducting business over the years, cloud-native applications understand and iterate that we have some amazing ideas about how to fully exploit the new types of infrastructure available to us.
+The bottom line to consider here is that while traditional application architecture have helped changed the way we have been conducting business over the years, cloud-native applications understand and iterate that we have some amazing ideas about how to fully exploit the new types of infrastructure available to us.
 And it also focuses on improving that infrastructure tech so that we can provide developers with any and all possible tools that they can use to better the applications they are designing.

 If your business is looking forward to tapping into the Cloud-native benefits using the power of cloud computing for your applications that AWS has to offer, Get in touch with us.
 We could help shake things up for your business.